d9pouces/PolyArchiv/doc/source/filters.rst

 ----------------

 You only have to add a `[filter "name_of_the_filter"]` section to your config file.
-Of course, you can use several filters, there are applied in the order of apparition in the config file.
+Of course, you can use several filters and there are processed in the apparition order in the config file.

 .. code-block:: ini
   :caption: /etc/polyarchiv/my-collect-point-1.collect